Why Partial Preterism is Wrong

 Ramifications of Partial Preterism

 Book of Revelation had to be written before 70 A.D. according to R.C.
 Sproul.
-Otherwise there there is no point in prophesying events that occurred in the past.
+Otherwise both partial and full preterism fall.
+There is no point in prophesying events that occurred in the past.

 The Great Tribulation is already over.
 Christians should not be concerned about this past event in Israel and the Roman Empire.

 There is no millennium on earth.
-All partial preterists are amillenialists, but all amillenialists are not necessarily partial preterists.
-This means that the millennium is going on now in heaven, the serpent is bound and cast into the bottomless pit (Revelation 20:2-4) and we can rejoice that the nations are not being deceived anymore until the serpent is released.
+Many preterists are post and a-millenialists, but all post and a-millenialists are not necessarily preterists.
+Amillennialism means that the millennium is going on now in heaven, the serpent is bound and cast into the bottomless pit (Revelation 20:2-4) and we can rejoice that the nations are not being deceived anymore until the serpent is released.
+An alternate preterist view is that the millennium started after 70 A.D. and is on earth now.

 There is at most a small gap, less than a generation, between the 69th and 70th week of Dan 9:24-27.